 Education and the need to timely acquire it is something we continuously complain about but can’t live without.
-It is a toolbox that unites a modern human set of tools.
-Becoming a literate member of society is no longer a luxury, it is a must.
+It is the ultimate toolbox of every modern human being.
+Becoming a literate member of society has long ceased to be a luxury, it is a must.
 But as the time goes on, demands rise, pandemics hit, and so on, up-to-date education must transform accordingly in order to stay accessible, efficient, and useful in general.

-Mobile learning among all helps to fights that.
-Student loans, SATs, pricey tutors and heavy books go back to the past.
-Today they become replaced by affordable and handy educational mobile apps.
-This article is for the ones who aim to reform teaching/studying with their app idea.
-Here we are going to tell you all why’s and how’s of educational applications.
+Mobile learning, among other modern formats, helps achieve just that.
+Student loans, SATs, pricey tutors, and heavy books are things of the past.
+Today, all the paperwork is replaced by affordable and handy educational mobile apps.
+You too may aim to reform teaching/studying with the app idea you have in mind.
+So let’s go through all the why’s and how’s of educational applications.

 Why Mobile Learning?

-For over a century the education has taken place in a classroom be it at school, university or any courses.
-Technology, and especially its mobility, have reformed the way students perceived education into an interactive process that proceeds after they leave the classroom.
+For over a century, education processes have taken place in a classroom – be it at school, university, or specialized courses.
+Technology, and especially its mobility, have transformed the way students perceive education into an interactive process that can be easily continued even after they leave the classroom.

-Once there was a Stanford professor of Computer sciences that decided to offer online classes in several of his subjects.
-Certainly, he expected to have a couple ten thousands of students.
+Back in the day, there was a Stanford professor of computer sciences that decided to launch online classes in several of his subjects.
+Certainly, he expected to get to educate a couple ten thousand students.
 However, he did not expect this number to go over a hundred for each course.

-The world is huge: there are people from various countries, languages, financial and physical capabilities and much more.
-Technology brought along the ability to access and afford to study.
-All it takes is figuring out what you want to know and look up the relevant app.
+The world is huge: there are people from various countries, speaking different languages, having different financial and physical capabilities, etc. Technology has enabled absolutely everyone, no matter their background or social aspect, to afford to study.
+All it takes is figuring out what exactly you want to learn and looking up the relevant app.

 Providing students with easy-to-use interactive applications allows maintaining the communication between them and the educational institution or the brand, or whoever the provider is.